The Lovin' Spoonful: First live dates

 In early 1965, in preparation for their first public performances, Sebastian, Yanovsky, Boone and Carl continued rehearsing at the Bull's Head, while Sebastian and Yanovsky searched for a group name.
 Fritz Richmond, the washtub bass player for the Jim Kweskin Jug Band, suggested to Sebastian the name the Lovin' Spoonful, a reference to the lyrics of the song "Coffee Blues" by the country blues musician Mississippi John Hurt, with whom Sebastian had previously worked.
 Sebastian and Yanovsky were enthusiastic about the suggestion and adopted it as the band's name.

 Joe Marra, the owner of Greenwich Village's Night Owl Cafe, knew Sebastian from his time backing other artists at the club, and Marra offered to book the Spoonful at the venue.
 The Night Owl was formerly an after-hours bowling alley at West 3rd and MacDougal Streets, which Marra had recently converted into a 125-person capacity coffeehouse and restaurant for folk music acts.
 The band made their first live performances in late January 1965 at the Night Owl, holding a two-week residency.
 One show, which Jacobsen recorded on a tape recorder, featured a mixture of Sebastian's originals ("Good Time Music" and "Didn't Want to Have to Do It"), folk songs ("Wild About My Lovin and "My Gal") and rock and roll ("Route 66", "Alley Oop" and "Almost Grown").
 (Note: Decades later, the recording was considered for release on CD as Live at the Night Owl, but Sebastian rejected the idea.
 The recording has since circulated as a bootleg.)
 The band received a mixed reception, due in part to their loud playing style in the small venue.
 Marra was unimpressed and returned to booking folk acts.
 Cavallo and Jacobsen recommended rehearsals and that the band replace Carl as drummer.
 Carl, who was six years older than his bandmates, clashed with them in terms of appearance and playing style, and he was subsequently fired by the band's management.

-The band rehearsed for weeks in early 1965 in the dilapidated basement of Greenwich Village's Hotel Albert (pictured 2023).
+In early 1965, the band rehearsed for weeks in the dilapidated basement of Greenwich Village's Hotel Albert (pictured 2023).
 Joe Butler later said, "It inspired us, because it made us frightened of poverty".